Fiscal sponsorship

 What is the duration of the support?

-Support is non-recurring for the fiscal year in which fundraising efforts take place, and the results must meet the program criteria.
-The duration is indicated in the grant contract and management agreement between the organization and the Conseil des arts de Montréal.
+Support is one-time, for a period of one year, during which fundraising can take place.
+The exact duration is defined by the Conseil and is set out in the grant contract and management agreement between the sponsoring organization and the Conseil.

-The Conseil reserves the right to withdraw its fiscal sponsorship support after five years if the organization has not applied at least once to be registered as a charitable organization with the Canada Revenue Agency.
+The Conseil reserves the right to withdraw its support if, after five years of fiscal sponsorship support, the organization has not made at least one application to the CRA to qualify as a charitable organization.

 How does the fiscal sponsorship program work?